soulspace-org/overarch/doc/usage.md

 # Best Practices
 Here are some best practices or guidelines from my practical use of Overarch.

-The biggest advice is: *Be consistent in your modelling!*
+The biggest advice is: **Be consistent in your modelling!**

+Consistency is the key to features like selection based views and artifact generation.
+It also helps you to navigate and maintain huge models.

 # Modelling
 ## Model Structure And Ids